kyeno/gemlink/doc/amqp.md

 [AMQP](https://www.amqp.org/) is an enterprise-level message queuing protocol for the reliable passing of real-time data and business transactions between applications.
 AMQP supports both broker and brokerless messaging.
 AMQP 1.0 is an open standard and has been ratified as ISO/IEC 19464.

-The Snowgem daemon can be configured to act as a trusted "border router", implementing the Snowgem P2P protocol and relay, making consensus decisions, maintaining the local blockchain database, broadcasting locally generated transactions into the network, and providing a queryable RPC interface to interact on a polled basis for
+The Gemlink daemon can be configured to act as a trusted "border router", implementing the Gemlink P2P protocol and relay, making consensus decisions, maintaining the local blockchain database, broadcasting locally generated transactions into the network, and providing a queryable RPC interface to interact on a polled basis for